 Alabama Hills is a public land in California managed by the Bureau of Land Management.

 The “hills” refers to the bizarre landscape of mounds of rounded rocks.
 They pile up high enough to be considered hills and are a beautiful contrast to the sharp Sierra Nevada mountains behind them.
 Meanwhile the misnomer “Alabama” refers to the CSS Alabama of the Civil War, which was sunk during battle.
 As an ode to the ship, prospectors who sympathised with the South named the area Alabama Hills.

-Given its unique landscape and public use distinction, many commercials and movies have utilised the area for filming.
+Given its unique landscape, many commercials and movies have utilised the area for filming.
 Countless western cowboy films used the nearest town of Lone Pine and Alabama Hills as their setting.
 Other notable films that have filmed here include Iron Man, Gladiator and Django Unchained.
 Because of this film history, the area is sometimes called Movie Flats.

 The area itself is the main attraction, but some cool spots to see are the Mobius Arch and the Heart Arch.
 Additionally, one of the historic Japanese and Japanese-American internment camps, Manzanar, is located 10 minutes north of Lone Pine.
 You can do all of this in the shadow of the famous Mt.
 Whitney.